 A Death by Stephen King is a short story about a man who is charged for the rape and murder of a young girl.
 The plot of the story indicates him innocent, but the local sheriff and public think otherwise.
 What will happen to him?
 Would he be able to prove his innocence?
 Who is the real murderer?
 These are some questions that trouble the reader’s mind.
 A very short but interesting story.

 All My Friends Are Dead is a graphical dark comedy book that can’t be described in words.
-Drawings are really funny and totally worth your time.
+The drawings are really funny and totally worth your time.
 You can enjoy it in just one sitting.